hopetcmclinic/hopetcmclinic/SimpleSites/content/pages/en/contact.md

     - day: "Saturday"
       time: "9:30 AM - 4:30 PM"
 location:
-  title: "Getting Here"
+  title: "How to Find Us"
-  desc: "We are located inside the integrated residential and commercial complex adjacent to the New Westminster Skytrain Station."
+  desc: "Our clinic is located in downtown New Westminster, just a 5-minute walk from the New Westminster Skytrain Station.
+We are across from Columbia Square, making us easily accessible for patients from Burnaby, Coquitlam, and Surrey."
   skytrain: "Skytrain Access"
   parking: "Paid Parking"
 map: